Spring Eleventh Step & Recovery Retreat

 Vijayaloka provides simple, but comfortable accommodation.
 Living communally is an important and enjoyable part of the retreat.
-We will be in shared single-sex rooms with 2-4 people in each, and will eat together communally.

 Living communally means caring for each other.
 The team leading the retreat are volunteers who are on retreat as well and we will ask you to help out with simple chores.
 Working together is a good way of getting to know each other, and it also helps us keep the cost of the retreat to a minimum.

 Can I have a single room?